PolytechAngersMecatroniqueClub/istiaENGRAIS/README.md

 This proceadure must be repeated in every other device if you want to launch ROS nodes from everywhere.

+# Jetson TX2 Ubuntu Installation
+To install Jetson's OS, you will need to connect your turned off jetson to another PC using the Micro USB port, and connect it to a monitor using the HDMI port.

+    1) In your PC, download Nvidia SDK manager at developer.nvidia.com/nvidia-sdk-manager (you will have to create a developer account, unfortunately).

+    2) Install the .deb file and run 'sdkmanager' at the terminal.

+    3) Log in into your account and change Target Hardware to your product (in our case Jetson TX2 (P3310)) and click continue

+    4) Accept the terms, click continue and put the sudo password

+    5) When the "SDK Manager is about to flash your Jetson TX2" screen pops up, change to Manual Setup.
+Click the power up button (4th one from left to right) two leds should show up.
+Then, hold the 3rd button, click and release the 1st button, then release the 3rd button.
+Finally, click the Flash button on your PC

+    6) After the flash is done, your Jetson Should boot up ubuntu and your PC will ask to Install SDK components on your Jetson TX2.
+Don't touch your PC and finish Ubuntu setup on your Jetson

+    7) After completing Ubuntu's setup, put jetson's Username and Password in your PC.

+    8) After installing everything, restart your jetson and it will be done!

 # engrais_control

-This package has the code to find the lines into the set of points received from sick_tim.
-The lines found are sent using visualization_marker, making it possible to visualize it in rviz.
+This package has the node to find the lines into the set of points received from sick_tim and the node responsible to get this information to calculate the control signal.
+The lines found and those selected are sent using visualization_marker, making it possible to visualize it in rviz.

-## organisation
+## Organisation

 engrais_control - package created with catkin_create_pkg
 * package.xml
 * CMakeLists.txt
 * launch
-  * central.launch : to start the central of processing that will receive all lines found, select 2 models from them, and calculate the control to the wheels
-  * rasp1.launch : to start rasp 1's code, receiving the control and sending the reference to the right wheel
-  * rasp2.launch : to start rasp 2's code, receiving the control and sending the reference to the left wheel
-  * rasp3.launch : to start rasp 3 and sick tim's code, getting all the information sent by the first sick Tim and finding the lines that are in the set of points
-  * rasp4.launch : to start rasp 4 and sick tim's code, getting all the information sent by the second sick Tim and finding the lines that are in the set of points
+  * findlines.launch : launch the findlines and the sick_tim node, the sick_tim node gets the points found by the sensor, and send those points through ROS.
+Then, the findlines node uses this information to detect the 6 most probable lines in the field and sends those lines through ROS.
+In the launch file, one can change the Lidar IP, node names and ROS topic names

+  * control.launch : launch the control node, that receives all lines detected, selects the lines that are the most frequent as the 'real' ones, and calculates the control signal to both wheels.
+In the launch file, one can change the node name, robot's max speed, robot's dimensions, control signal period and ROS Topic names

-## how to use
+## How to use

 None of the launch files contains arguments, meaning that manual modifications are needed if one wants to change the way the nodes work.

 # engrais_motors

-This package comunicates with the EZ Wheels and send velocity reference
+This package comunicates with the EZ Wheels and periodically send velocity reference using serial communication to keep the wheels on.

-## organisation
+## Organisation

 engrais_motors - package created with catkin_create_pkg
 * package.xml
 * CMakeLists.txt
 * launch
-  * motor.launch :
+  * motor.launch : launch the motor node, it connects via USB to 2 wheels and sends a velocity reference every 2ms.
+In launch file, one can change the node's name, ROS topic names, USB addresses and serial communication configurations.

-## how to use
+## How to use

 run motor.launch